 Splice (a.k.a Splice Sounds) is also a cloud-based option that provides a wide range of sounds that can be downloaded.
 The addition of presets to the Splice library creates a more value-for-money approach when downloading samples from the system.

 Splice provides an organized library interface that allows you to browse the samples and loops on the platform.
 With a cloud-based system, you have an opportunity to save items to your library on one device and later access the samples on a different device.

 The mobile-friendly solution also allows you to sample loops on the platform from more than just your desktop.

-A free trial offer is available with the Splice platform, which gives you access to a limited range of sounds on the system.
+A free trial offer with a free account is available with the Splice Sounds platform, which gives you access to a limited range of sounds on the system.
 This trial offer provides an opportunity to see the quality of loops available on Splice.

 Each of the platforms gives you access to thousands of samples to choose from, and both offer a selection of presets with loops and effects that are made to complement each other.